poseidon/matchbox/scripts/README.md

 ## get-coreos

-Run the `get-coreos` script to quickly download CoreOS kernel and initrd images, verify them, and move them into `assets`.
+Run the `get-coreos` script to download CoreOS kernel and initrd images, verify them, and move them into `assets`.

-    ./scripts/get-coreos                 # beta, 899.6.0
+    ./scripts/get-coreos
-    ./scripts/get-coreos alpha 942.0.0
+    ./scripts/get-coreos channel version

 This will create: